 Summary of accounting policies

 MASSIF ("the Fund") was established in 2006 by the Dutch Ministry of Foreign Affairs to provide risk capital and local currency financing to financial intermediaries in developing countries who in turn serve micro- and small scale entrepreneurs and lower income households.
-FMO executes the Fund at the risk and expense of the Dutch State.
+FMO executes the Fund at the risk and expense to itself (2% equity) the Dutch State (98% equity).
 The total subsidy received to date amounts to €345 million.
 The anticipated end date of the Fund is December 2026.

 Basis of preparation

 The annual accounts have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
 These annual accounts are based on the ‘going concern’ principle.

 These accounts have been prepared under the historical cost convention, except for: